atticoos/glamorous-native-slides/README.markdown

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `yarn`. (or `npm install` if you're about that life)

-Next, run `rm -R .git` to remove the existing version control.

-Then, to start up the local server, run `npm start`
+To start up the local server, run `npm start`

 Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll